TOMCAT Model

 Introduction

 TOMCAT/SLIMCAT is a three-dimensional (3D) off-line chemical transport model (CTM).
-The model uses winds and temperatures from meteorological analyses (e.g. from the ECMWF) to specify the atmospheric transport and temperatures and calculates the abundances of chemical species in the troposphere and stratosphere.
+The model uses winds and temperatures from meteorological analyses (e.g. from the ECMWF) to specify the atmospheric transport and temperatures and then calculate the chemical composition of the troposphere and stratosphere.
 The model has the option of detailed chemical scheme(s) for the stratosphere and troposphere and is the host model for the GLOMAP aerosol scheme.
-The model can be used to simulate the past and current atmosphere, help interpret observations, and to diagnose the extent of problems such as stratospheric ozone depletion or tropospheric pollution.
+The model can be used to simulate the past and current atmosphere, to help interpret observations, and to diagnose the extent of environmental issues such as stratospheric ozone depletion or tropospheric pollution.

 History